Skip to main content

 Configuring Display Format

-Specify display format in instructions:
+Specify display format in your instructions:

 "Display as cards with 2 columns showing image and title"